hlian/hao.codes/_posts/2016-08-19-haskell-treasure-map.md

 ## Lazy IO?

->  This is an active field of development!

 Lazy IO causes more heartache with resource management and error handling than you would expect.
 Try [pipes](https://hackage.haskell.org/package/pipes/docs/Pipes-Tutorial.html) or [conduit](https://www.fpcomplete.com/user/snoyberg/library-documentation/conduit-overview) instead, which lets you build out streaming data pipelines without leaking file handles or badly handling IO errors.
 Unfortunately they're both a little hard to use.

+## OpenGL

+> This is an active field of development!

+The most comprehensive and well-organized OpenGL library for Haskell is [gl](https://github.com/ekmett/gl) by Edward Kmett.
+How it works is elegant: it downloads the OpenGL specification into a `gl.xml` file and then it produces a Haskell library from that XML file.
+Code that writes code.
+Its documentation is poor, however; for a tutorial see [the primer on _Wright Access_](http://dpwright.com/posts/2015/03/25/the-haskell-gl-package/).
+For toy examples, see [ekmett/quine](https://github.com/ekmett/quine).
+Unfortunately the graphics story for Haskell is not quite all there yet.

 ## Lenses

->  This is an active field of development!

 You're going to keep hearing about lenses because the lens package has achieved remarkable success in the past couple of years, both in terms of creativity and popularity.
 [This series of blog posts](http://artyom.me/lens-over-tea-1) takes the time to explain and derive lenses.
 Lenses tutorials have the same problem as monad tutorials.
 The reason lenses and monads exist is long-time Haskellers all noticed the same problem, and a lot of (abstract) thought went into thinking of a solution.
 The original sin of lenses is functionally updating a complicated data structure.
 The solution is ... complicated.

-Some lens insights:
+Some lens tips and tricks:

 * Prisms, getters, setters, traversals, and uppercase-L `Lens` in the lens package all compose with `.` It all typechecks and type-inferences.
-This seems like it was easy to get right but it _wasn't_ and that's the secret genius of the lens package. _Against all odds, they got all this stuff working with `.`._
+This seems simple but it _isn't_.
+It is one of those inventions, like Isaac Newton's catflap, that does the magic of rendering the blindingly simple into existence.
+And that's the secret genius of the lens package: _against all odds, they got all the optics to compose with with `.`._ (Aside: It is impossible in most other languages as it takes advantage of two unique Haskell features, rank-_n_ polymorphism and typeclasses.)

 * If you compose a bunch of lens together, you get back the lowest common denominator on [this UML diagram](https://hackage.haskell.org/package/lens).
 So composing a setter with anything automatically makes it the result a setter.
 And you can't compose a setter with a getter – you need a `Lens`.
 And a `Lens` composed with a traversal is always a traversal.
 And only compositions of isomorphisms will yield an isomoprhism. _Against all odds, they got all this UML diagram to work exactly as you think it would._